amarmethre/amarmethre/README.md

 - 👋 Hi, I’m @amarmethre
 - 👀 I’m interested in gaining knowledge about computer skills and Technology
 - 🌱 I’m currently learning Full stack development and Design
-- 📫 How to reach me reach me @ amarmethre96@gmail.com
+- 📫  reach me @ amarmethre96@gmail.com
 - ⚡ fact: If you're good at something never do it for free

 <!---